adobe-apiplatform/user-sync.py/en/user-manual/configuring_user_sync_tool.md

 These files are typically placed in the same directory as the User Sync Tool executable.

-Although this overview covers the configuration files for Sign Sync, this section focuses on UMAPI sync.
+Although this overview covers the configuration files for Sign Sync, this page focuses on UMAPI sync.
 See [Sign Sync](sign_sync.md) for details around configuring Sign Sync.

+After a brief overview of the configuration files used by the User Sync Tool and some general notes, this page focuses on the configuration options used in `user-sync-config.yml`.

 ## Core Configuration (Admin Console)